maciejseb/maciejseb/README.md

 this script makes file like toLearn.html
 # prepareFlashCards
 script PHP running only locally.
 Create files with words to repeat.
 Output of this script in catalog prepareFlashCards/site
+#createFlashCards
+From the files in the input directory, creates a page of words to repeat